cadrg-tacpad (Speaker Bios)

 Vinod Balachandran, M.D.

-Vinod has received several honors for his work, including the 2023 Trailblazer Prize for Clinician-
+Vinod has received several honors for his work, including the 2023 Trailblazer Prize for Clinician-Scientists from the Foundation for the NIH.

 • Ajay Bansal